A well-conceived happy hour marketing plan can drive new trial, frequency, check average, party size, and reinforce important brand attributes.

 What time and days are the best and what factors does that depend on?

-Focus on peaks not valleys.
+Focus on peaks, not valleys.
 Happy hour programs should be created to extend shoulder periods rather than lifting sales valleys.
 All business is cyclical.
 When you focus on where you’re strong already, you can get better results than focusing on the down periods.
-Often, a sales valley has much more to do with conditions outside of your control rather than circumstances which can be changed by marketing alone.
+Often, a sales valley has much more to do with conditions outside of your control rather than circumstances that can be changed by marketing alone.